knuckleswtf/scribe-docs/laravel/documenting/1-api-information.md

 You can add authentication information for your API using the `auth` section in `scribe.php`.

 :::important
-Scribe uses the auth information you specify for three things:
+Scribe uses the auth information you specify for four things:
   - Generating an "Authentication" section in your docs
+  - Adding auth information to the Postman collection and OpenAPI spec
   - Adding authentication parameters to your example requests for endpoints that use authentication
   - Adding the necessary auth parameters with the specified value to response calls for endpoints that use authentication
 :::